HomeSEOThe "Redirect Chain" Performance Hit: Cleanup Strategies

 • Owner/responsible team

 Before any site migration, content restructure, or platform change, audit the redirect registry.
-Update existing redirects to point to new destinations rather than adding new redirect layers.
+Update existing redirects to point to new destinations rather than adding new layers.

 Policy recommendation: Make redirect registry updates mandatory for any URL changes.
 Include it in your change management checklist alongside tasks like updating sitemaps and testing functionality.

-Migration Planning Good techniques
+Migration planning good techniques

 After migration, update all existing redirects to point to the new URL structure.
 If you had redirects pointing to old URLs, update them to point to the new equivalents.
 This prevents chains from old redirects to old URLs to new URLs.

 Google Search Console offers indirect chain detection through the Coverage report.
-If you see URLs marked as “Redirect error” or notice crawl rate declining, chains might be the culprit.
+If you see URLs marked as “Redirect error” or notice crawl rate declining, chains might be the cause.
 Configure email alerts for coverage issues to catch problems early.

-Team Training and Awareness
+Team training and awareness

 Run workshops covering: